-Cities are great for a number of things, but urban centers are typically far removed from places that produce food, a fact that erodes many urbanites’ understanding of what food actually is and how it is raised—especially bad news for a generation realizing that some among them have never even seen a cow.
+Cities are great for a number of things.
+But urban centers are typically far removed from places that produce food, a fact that erodes many urbanites’ understanding of what food actually is and how it is raised.
+It’s especially bad news for a generation realizing that some among them have never even seen a cow.

 A New Day “Out There”